Source | Advance Auto Parts

 - Defects in the evaporative emission control system (EVAP).
 If a car's EVAP system is not functioning properly, gasoline vapors will come out of the car's tank, polluting the atmosphere.
 Leaking hoses and vents are often the cause of a malfunctioning EVAP system.
 This can be tough to track down and isolate.

 - Leaking gas cap.
 This is a pretty simple and straightforward issue that you can easily fix yourself.
-Many car owners probably don't worry too much about a leaking gas cap, but it is one of the potential reasons for a car to fail an emissions test, so you should see if there are any leaks coming out of yours.
+Many car owners probably don't worry too much about a leaking gas cap, but it is one of the potential reasons for a car to fail an emissions test.
 If there are, you should replace it with one that seals the tank properly.

 - Defective check engine light.
 Sometimes, even if every other component that has to do with controlling your car's emissions works correctly, you might still fail an emissions test because the "check engine" light itself is malfunctioning.